With Sympathy: Retrospective impressions by Al Jourgensen

 Jourgensen assumes a false English accent for all of the songs, for which he later expressed regret.
 His ex-wife Patty stated in 2013 that doing so was an homage to bands that he had liked.

-Jourgensen has since made peace with the album, saying that "... because of that record I wouldn’t be who I am today.
+Jourgensen has since made peace with the album, saying in 2016 that "... because of that record I wouldn't be who I am today.
 I think without that record, I wouldn't be as much of a fucking maniac douchebag.
 So I'm thankful for it now."

 In June 2023, Jourgensen announced that Ministry would re-record four tracks from With Sympathy: "Revenge", "Effigy", "Work for Love", and "Here We Go".
-The new versions will be "a lot more guitar-driven, but not metal."
+The new versions are "a lot more guitar-driven, but not metal."

 On August 24, 2023, Ministry performed "Revenge" live for the first time since 1984 in Dallas, Texas.
-The song was performed again in August 27, 2023 in West Palm Beach, Florida.
+The song was performed again on August 27, 2023, in West Palm Beach, Florida.

 In December 2023, it was announced that Ministry would be performing at the 2024 Cruel World Festival with a setlist consisting of songs from both With Sympathy and Twitch.
 The setlist included "Revenge", "Effigy (I'm Not An)" and "Work for Love", the latter two being performed live for the first time since 1984.

 On March 28, 2025, Ministry released the compilation album The Squirrely Years Revisited through Cleopatra Records.
-It contains the songs "Revenge", "Effigy (I'm Not An)", "Here We Go", "Work for Love" all re-recorded along with several other songs from non-album singles and 3 songs from Twitch.
+It contains the songs "Revenge", "Effigy (I'm Not An)", "Here We Go", "Work for Love" all re-recorded along with several other songs from non-album singles and three songs from Twitch.